urcsc170/2019-spring-csc170/lab12-html-forms2/instructions.md

   - Delete the ARTICLE and ASIDE and all their contents

-- Under the *nav.inc* statement, add a MAIN element with an attribute: `class="full-width"` and add some content like this:
+- Under the *nav.php* statement, add a MAIN element with an attribute: `class="full-width"` and add some content like this:

   ```html
   <main class="full-width">